CCI-MOC/ORE/README.md

 #### Repos, Branches, and Commits (oh my!):

-To use a specific repo, branch, or commit, before running stack.sh edit local.conf to add:
+To use a specific repo, branch, and/or commit, before running stack.sh edit local.conf to add:

 $SERVICE_REPO=<git repo url>

 $SERVICE_BRANCH=<branch name>

 $SERVICE_COMMIT=<commit sha>

 After running stack.sh, the repo/branch/commit can be modified